DawnbrandBots/yaml-yugi-limit-regulation/README.md

 [![Download Forbidden & Limited Lists](https://github.com/DawnbrandBots/yaml-yugi-limit-regulation/actions/workflows/limit-regulation.yaml/badge.svg)](https://github.com/DawnbrandBots/yaml-yugi-limit-regulation/actions/workflows/limit-regulation.yaml)

 ## Notes

+The TCG list is sourced from the European site.
+Therefore, the [April 2024 list](https://yugipedia.com/wiki/April_2024_Lists_(TCG)) is effective 2024-04-22, the EMEA+OC date, instead of the AMER date of 2024-04-15.
+See [#33](https://github.com/DawnbrandBots/yaml-yugi-limit-regulation/issues/33) to track how to account for TCG regional differences.

 The TCG list effective 2022-05-23 was actually effective [2022-05-17](https://yugipedia.com/wiki/May_2022_Lists_(TCG)), but Konami retconned this in its reported data at some point for some unknown reason.
 Fetch history: